 Ready to fight tonight

-Raytheon enables U.S. Army readiness with missiles, cyber, rifle sights and training
+Enabling US Army readiness: missiles, cyber, sights and training

 The U.S. Army Cyber Center of Excellence at Fort Gordon, Georgia, is training soldiers for cyberspace — the newest battlefield.
 According to Bill Leigher, a former admiral and director of Raytheon’s government cyber programs, conducting a cyber operation should come as easily as using a rifle.